noaione/yuusha-shoukan-ln/sources/v12/chapter1.md

 my selfishness.
 However, Neun-san took a step back as if she felt shocked.
 I could also see that her eyes were greatly trembling.
 When I tried to approach Neun-san, Sechs-san and the others stood as if to protect her...
-Sechs-san was about to speak out in defense of Neun-san… but before he could, I heard a voice that seemed to tear up the atmosphere.
+Sechs-san was about to speak out in defense of Neun-san... but before he could, I heard a voice that seemed to tear up the atmosphere.

 [Well said!!!]